 Replacing the o-ring gasket is a simple process.
 First, you need to purchase the correct gasket.
 To ensure you get the right one, get the model and spec details off the engine.

-Don’t confuse these number with the model and serial number of the snowblower.
+Don’t confuse these numbers with the model and serial number of the snowblower.
 With this right information, you can buy the correct gasket at your local small engine dealer or online.

 - Once you have the replacement gasket, shut off the fuel supply to the snowblower.
 Use the fuel-shut-off valve located at the bottom of the fuel tank or hose pinch pliers to crimp the fuel line.